technofocus-pte/m365cpltdeplextdepth/README.md

 - **Lab 05**: Empower your workforce -Copilot-Finance

+- **Lab 06**: Empower Team Collaboration and Content Creation with Copilot Pages

-- **Lab 06**: Empower your workforce - Copilot-HR
+- **Lab 07**: Empower your workforce - Copilot-HR

-- **Lab 07**: Empower your workforce - Copilot-Operations
+- **Lab 08**: Empower your workforce - Copilot-Operations

-- **Lab 08**: Create conversational actions for Microsoft Copilot (preview)

-- **Lab 09**: Create AI plugin actions for Microsoft Copilot (preview)
+- **Lab 09**: Build an autonomous agent to track new files created in OneDrive

+-  **Lab 10**: Implement prompt action for a quiz generation agent’s topic

-During these exercises, you'll use Copilot in various Microsoft 365 apps such as Word, PowerPoint, and Outlook to perform common business tasks relevant to each role.
+During these exercises, you'll use Copilot in various **Microsoft 365** apps such as Word, PowerPoint, and Outlook to perform common business tasks relevant to each role.

-Let's dive in and start transforming the way you work with Microsoft 365!
+Let's dive in and start transforming the way you work with **Microsoft 365**!